Understanding SKU Growth: How Increasing Inventory Affects Costs & Management

 Controlling SKU Growth

-A quality SKU management strategy is integral in any e-commerce business, and this primarily means integrating management across multi-channel platforms, creating a system of organization, and sharing or using the same data across every channel.
+A quality SKU and inventory management strategy is integral in any e-commerce business, and this primarily means integrating management across multi-channel platforms, creating a system of organization, and sharing or using the same data across every channel.
 This approach allows you to see the broad spectrum of sales across all of your platforms, calculate which SKUs are adding value and which are costing you money, and then make strategic decisions to cut underperforming or obsolete SKUs from your inventory.

 While some amount of growth is always good, you can consider the following objectives: